SendWithSES/Drag-and-Drop-Email-Designer/README.md

   - **Plain Text Emails** - _'Minimalemalists'_.
 This is for you.

 ## 🚀 Built On Solid Fundamentals.
-Send With SES Email Designer follows a few fundamental rules to achieve emails that work in nearly all email clients (web and mobile).
+Send With SES Email Designer follows a few fundamental rules to design emails that work in nearly all email clients (web and mobile).
 It is built upon some great work done by these people.

 - Ted Goas - https://www.cerberusemail.com
 - Nicole Merlin - https://www.emailwizardry.com.au